What Is Live Food?

 Why Live Food?

+In short, uncooked plant-based food is regenerative to the body, while cooked food generally is degenerative.
 Human beings and the animals they have domesticated are the only living organisms on this planet from bacteria to whales that normally eat cooked food.
 Cooked food creates acidity and toxicity in the body, a fundamental key to cellular degeneration.
 Living plant material is the ultimate nutrient delivery system for the body because it contains much more than just chemicals; it contains complex living energies that plants absorb from the sun, moon, Earth, cosmic radiation, sounds of nature, lightning, animals, and the highly homeopathic water found in nature.
 While there is much talk about why raw plant material is rejuvenative to the body and mind, science is showing that uncooked plants contain enzymes, phytonutrients, structured water, monatomic or micro-clustered elements and minerals, other nutrients, and energies that are perfectly designed to operate within our human physiology and optimize its functions.
 The human body works optimally when its overall pH and blood pH are slightly alkaline.
 All cooked food is degenerative and most is acidifying to the body, only raw plant material is alkalizing and regenerative (although a few raw edible plants are acidifying).
 Plants and animals have a synergistic, symbiotic relationship.
 Plants are energy to matter converters; animals including humans, are matter to energy converters.
 Plants take water, air, nutrients from the soil, and convert sunlight into their physical matter.
 If you plant a tiny acorn, it grows into a giant tree, yet does not leave a giant hole in the soil where it has sucked up nutrients.
-Instead, the tree uses minerals, water, air, and sunlight to create its mass.
+Instead, the tree uses minerals, water, carbon dioxide, air, and sunlight to create its mass.
 Live food plant material contains exactly what our bodies need, and when we eat it we are consuming solidified solar energy.
 But all of this is academic; in practice, a live vegan diet and balanced humane lifestyle work to regain and maintain health where other approaches fail.
 Try it yourself and find out!

 A Short History of Live Food